MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/manage-bde-wipefreespace.md

 Wipes the free space on the volume removing any data fragments that may have existed in the space.
 Running this command on a volume that was encrypted using the Used Space Only encryption method provides the same level of protection as the Full Volume Encryption encryption method.
-For examples of how this command can be used, see [Examples](#BKMK_Examples).

 ## Syntax